midhi-14321/devConnect/notes.md

 1)header -> algorithm and type of token
 2)payload -> userID(user data)
-3)signature -> cryptographic function , token is created by server , not modified by anyone
+3)signature -> cryptographic function , token is created by server , not modified by anyone it contains algo(header+payload+secretkey)

+server uses the same single secret key to verify the signature

+working of signature in token

+    |

+verify() takes the header and payload from the received token

+it uses secret key to recalculate the signature

+the recalculated signature matches the existing signature in the token

+verification passes and the decoded payload is returned

+signature contains ---> algo(header+payload+secret)

+when it verify another time decoding the server sended token with exisiting signature